Azure-Samples/azure-openai-rag-workshop/docs/sections/09-azure.md

 ### Getting Started with Azure

-To participate in this workshop, you'll need an Azure account.
+To complete this workshop, you'll need an Azure account.
 If you don't already have one, you can sign up for a free account, which includes Azure credits, on the [Azure website](https://azure.microsoft.com/free/).

 <div class="important" data-title="important" data-visible="$$azpass$$">